 Part 1.
 Consumer Trends in Online Reviews

-Part 1 of this year’s Online Reviews Report is based on a consumer survey ReviewTrackers does each year to gauge when, why, and how consumers are using online reviews.
-The main trends from this year’s survey:
+Part 1 of this year’s Online Reviews Stats report is based on a consumer survey ReviewTrackers does each year to gauge when, why, and how consumers are using online reviews.
+The main online reviews stats and trends from this year’s survey:

 1. Google is the review site of choice.
 63.6 percent of consumers say they are likely to check online reviews on Google before visiting a business — more than any other review site.